OptimistikSAS/OIBus/documentation/docs/guide/north-connectors/common-settings.md

 :::tip Retryable Send
-Some North connectors, such as the [OIAnalytics North Connector](./oianalytics.md), will **indefinitely retry** sending data for specific errors (e.g., network failures), even after the retry count is exceeded.
+Some North connectors, such as the [OIAnalytics North Connector](./oianalytics.md), will **indefinitely retry** sending data for specific errors, even after the retry count is exceeded.
+This covers network failures as well as certain HTTP error responses (e.g. authentication or rate-limiting errors) that are expected to resolve once the underlying issue — a misconfigured API key, a temporary outage — is fixed, rather than moving the data to the error folder.
 :::

 ### Archive